The Doodlebops

-The Doodlebops is a Canadian live action musical-comedy children's television series produced by Cookie Jar Entertainment for CBC Television in Canada, although the series aired in the United States on Disney Channel's Playhouse Disney (now known as Disney Junior) from April 11, 2005 to November 17, 2007.
+The Doodlebops is a Canadian live action musical-comedy children's television series produced by Cookie Jar Entertainment (now WildBrain) for CBC Television in Canada, although the series aired in the United States on Disney Channel's Playhouse Disney (now known as Disney Junior) from April 11, 2005 to November 17, 2007.
 The series combines music, choreography, humour, and skits to teach social lessons.
-It included scenes from a concert in front of preschool audiences being participated actively.
+It included scenes from a concert in front of preschool audiences.

 Characters

-The members of The Doodlebops consisted of actors Lisa Lennox, Chad McNamara, and Jonathan Wexler wearing costumes and prosthetic cosmetics to portray fictional musical artists.
-With a predictable storyline, each episode consisted of some troubles which the three main characters had to resolve.
+The members of The Doodlebops consisted of actors Lisa Lennox, Chad McNamara, and Jonathan Wexler wearing coloured costumes and prosthetic makeup to portray fictional musical acts.
+With a predictable storyline, each episode consisted of some major problems which the three main characters had to resolve.